WE ALL NEED A PLACE TO CALL HOME

 A Place To Call Home is nestled comfortably in the top 20 bestseller listings and Carole is currently hard at work on her Christmas 2015 novel.

-The next release is her Christmas 2014 book.
+The next release will be Carole’s Christmas 2014 book.
 The Christmas Party (which is Carole’s 25th book!) will be available in hardback in August.

 To buy A Place To Call Home, or to find out more about upcoming releases, visit Carole’s website.